malupar/MorseResolutions/src/Ideal/init.md

 ### __Ideal__ *(base = [], variables: list[str] = [], partialExtremal = False, extremal = False, simplicialComplex = False)*

+Initializes the ideal with a base of the monomials and a list of variables that represents it.

 ## Parameters

 *__base__* : List of strings or integers, optional

- - If this is a list of integers it will contain the coordinates of the monomials that generate this ideal
+ - If this is a list of integers it will contain the coordinates of the monomials that generate this ideal.
- - If this is a list of strings it will contain the monomials
+ - If this is a list of strings it will contain the monomials.

 *__variables__* : List of strings, optional